BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 From murky Lydian forests,
 And from the Caspian shore,
-Came hordes of steel-eyed soldiers,
+Came ranks of steel-eyed soldiers,
-Decked out and dressed for war.
+Their swords the final law.

 Through all the lands of Persia,
 A heavy silence falls.